Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 size, etc., of dumpsters.

 and management.
-The ECAT conducts assessments of all facilities in concert with unit Environmental Protection
+The ECAT assesses all assessments of all facilities in concert with unit Environmental Protection

 Officers (EPOs) in order to protect the installation from unnecessary fines and environmental violations